-Atlantic Center for the Arts is located in New Smyrna Beach, Florida and comprises of three locations.
-ACA’s main campus is located at the north end of town, ACA’s downtown locations: Arts on Douglas, Harris House and Yurick Studios, are situated in the heart of New Smyrna Beach’s Historic District.
+Atlantic Center for the Arts is located in New Smyrna Beach, Florida and is comprised of three locations: ACA’s main campus is located at the north end of town, ACA’s downtown locations: Arts on Douglas, Harris House and Yurick Studios, are situated in the heart of New Smyrna Beach’s Historic District.

 Atlantic Center for the Arts